Our trustees ensure that the money we raise is used in the best possible way to support museums and galleries across the UK.

 Professor Marcia Pointon

-Positions include: professor emerita in History of Art, University of Manchester, 2003-present; The Paul Mellon Centre for Studies in British Art Advisory Board, 1998-2004 and 2006-11; Tate Britain Council, 2004-2007; Pilkington professor of History of Art, University of Manchester, 1992-2003; professor of History of Art, University of Sussex, 1989-92.
-Marcia’s scholarly specialisms include the history of portraiture, Pre-Raphaelitism, painting in 19th-century France and the history of jewels.
-Publications include: Brilliant Effects: A Cultural History of Gem Stones and Jewellery, 2009; Portrayal and the Search for Identity, 2013.
-She is a member of the Courtauld Institute of Art Research Forum's International Advisory Board and the National Portrait Gallery's research advisory group.
+Positions include: Senior Research Professor, Norwich University of the Arts, 2018-present; Professor Emerita in History of Art, University of Manchester 2003-present; The Paul Mellon Centre for Studies in British Art Advisory Board 1998-2004 and 2006-2011; Tate Britain Council 2004-2007; Pilkington Professor of History of Art, University of Manchester 1992-2003; Professor of History of Art, University of Sussex 1989-1992.
+Her scholarly specialisms include the history of portraiture, Pre-Raphaelitism, painting in 19th-century France and the history of jewels.
+Her most recent books are Brilliant Effects: A Cultural History of Gem Stones and Jewellery, 2009 and Portrayal and the Search for Identity, 2013.
+She is a member of the National Portrait Gallery's research advisory group.

 Professor Lisa Tickner FBA

-Positions include: fellow, British Academy, 2008; visiting professor, Courtauld Institute of Art, 2007-14; honorary professor, Courtauld Institute of Art, 2014-present; emeritus professor of Art History, Middlesex University, 2007-present; Blue Plaques Panel, English Heritage, 2007-15.
-Publications include: The Spectacle of Women: Imagery of the Suffrage campaign 1907-1914, 1988; Modern Life and Modern Subjects: British Art in the Early Twentieth Century, 2000.
+Positions include: Fellow of the British Academy, 2008; Leverhulme Emeritus Fellow, 2016-2018; Visiting Professor, Courtauld Institute of Art, 2007-2014 and Honorary Professor at the Courtauld Institute of Art, 2014-present; Emeritus Professor of Art History, Middlesex University, 2007-; Blue Plaques Panel, English Heritage 2007-2015.
+Publications include The Spectacle of Women: Imagery of the Suffrage campaign 1907-1914, 1988 and Modern Life and Modern Subjects: British Art in the Early Twentieth Century, 2000.

 Michael G Wilson OBE